spdk/spdk/doc/memory.md

 The following is an attempt to explain why all data buffers passed to SPDK must be allocated using spdk_dma_malloc() or its siblings, and why SPDK relies on DPDK's proven base functionality to implement memory management.
+(Note: DPDK mbufs are also safe to use in applications combining SPDK and DPDK functionality.)

 Computing platforms generally carve physical memory up into 4KiB segments called pages.
 They number the pages from 0 to N starting from the beginning of